stefanovic80/geompy/README.md

 `20`

-in case of any error, due to any package version mismatch accour, than you must create a 'analyticGeomEnv' conda environment.
+in case of any error, due to any package version mismatch, than you must create a 'analyticGeomEnv' conda environment.
 So, go back to your OS console, on the "analyticGeometry" folder and type

 `conda env create -f analyticGeomEnv.yml`